madda171/W1911180_20211549_Hasala_IPD/README.md

-README: Jupyter Notebook for Market Capitalization Analysis
+README file for Market Capitalization Analysis

 Overview

-This Jupyter Notebook processes and analyzes stock market capitalization data.
+This file processes and analyzes stock market capitalization data.
 It loads a dataset from a CSV file and performs various operations to extract insights for portfolio diversification.

 Prerequisites